JaimeStill/PatternsAndPractices/07-database-seeding.md

 * Ensuring the database has been created with the latest migration
 * Ensuring that seeded data exists in the database

-To illustrate how to appropriately accomplish this, it's best to look at an example that works with the entities defined in the [Data Access Layer](./07-database-seeding.md) section:
+To illustrate how to appropriately accomplish this, it's best to look at an example that works with the entities defined in the [Data Access Layer](./07-database-seeding.md) article:

 **`DbInitializer`**